Three-nucleon force effects in polarization transfers from the doubly spin-polarized initial neutron-deuteron state to

-For the constituent single polarization transfer coefficients from the proton to proton, $K_{y}^{x'}$, and from the deuteron to proton, $K_{x}^{x'}$, as well as for the $K_{x,y}^{x'}$, shown in Figs.~\ref{fig1}b-\ref{fig3}b, parity conservation requires vanishing of $K_{y}^{x'}$ ~\cite{ohlsen1972}.
-The nonvanishing single polarization transfer coefficient from the deuteron to the proton, $K_{x}^{x'}$, reveals at $E=10$~MeV practically no 3NF effects in contrast to the $K_{x,y}^{x'}$, for which effects of about $ 10 \%$ are seen around $\Theta_{c.m.}= 120^o$.
+For the constituent single polarization transfer coefficients from the neutron to neutron, $K_{y}^{x'}$, and from the deuteron to neutron, $K_{x}^{x'}$, as well as for the $K_{x,y}^{x'}$, shown in Figs.~\ref{fig1}d-f, parity conservation requires vanishing of $K_{y}^{x'}$ ~\cite{ohlsen1972}.
+The nonvanishing single polarization transfer coefficient from the deuteron to the neutron, $K_{x}^{x'}$, reveals at $E=10$~MeV practically no 3NF effects in contrast to the $K_{x,y}^{x'}$, for which effects of about $ 10 \%$ are seen around $\Theta_{c.m.}= 120^o$.
 However, it must be emphasized that the magnitude of $K_{x,y}^{x'}$ in this region of angles amounts only to about $ 0.1$.
-At $E=70$~MeV again $K_{x}^{x'}$ is practically not influenced by the 3NF and the $K_{x,y}^{x'}$ reveals very large effects of the 3NF in a narrow region of c.m. angles around $140^o$, in spite of being small in magnitude in this region.
-These effects become larger at $E=135$~MeV, changing even sign of $K_{x,y}^{x'}$, which is again small in that interesting region of angles.
+At $E=70$~MeV $K_{x}^{x'}$ and $K_{x,y}^{x'}$ are practically not influenced by the 3NF with exception of a narrow region of c.m. angles around $140^o$, where both observables are small in magnitude.
+The 3NF effects become larger at $E=135$~MeV, changing even sign of $K_{x,y}^{x'}$, which is again small in that interesting region of angles.
 At this energy also $K_{x}^{x'}$ exhibits large 3NF effects, which increase the predictions based on 2N forces around $90^o$ and decrease them around $140^o$.

-For $K_{z,y}^{x'}$ and corresponding constituent single polarization transfer coefficients from the proton to proton, $K_{y}^{x'}$, and from the deuteron to proton, $K_{z}^{x'}$, shown in Figs.~\ref{fig1}c-\ref{fig3}c, $K_{y}^{x'}$ again vanishes.
+For $K_{z,y}^{x'}$ and corresponding constituent single polarization transfer coefficients from the neutron to neutron, $K_{y}^{x'}$, and from the deuteron to neutron, $K_{z}^{x'}$, shown in Figs.~\ref{fig2}a-c, $K_{y}^{x'}$ again vanishes.
 At $E=10$~MeV only the polarization transfer coefficient from doubly spin-polarized initial state reveals effects of the 3NF of magnitude of about $10 \%$ in a region of backward angles.
 However, the magnitude of $K_{z,y}^{x'}$ is only of $\approx 0.1$ in this region of angles.
-At $E=70$ and $135$~MeV this observable reveals once more effects of the 3NF at backward angles of the order of $\approx 10 \%$, being however small in magnitude of $\approx 0.15$.
+At $E=70$ and $135$~MeV this observable reveals once more effects of the 3NF at backward angles of the order of $\approx 10 \%$, being however small in magnitude of $\approx 0.1$.
 The single polarization transfer coefficient $K_{z}^{x'}$ shows at these energies larger effects of the 3NF at $\Theta_{c.m.}\approx 90^o$, despite being small in magnitude at this region of angles at $70$~MeV.